JewelreyBoxAI/diamond_family_vector/README.md

 * **Zero hallucination design:** Built from the ground up to return what exists—not what sounds plausible
 * **Cross-domain reskinning:** Swap vector DB + prompts = New vertical, no rebuild
 * **Memory centralization:** Every call routes through `memory_manager.py`—clean, trackable, and scalable
-* **Built by engineers for engineers:** No dependency hell, modular by design, compliant with Rick's Law (If it’s not bulletproof, it doesn’t ship.)
+* **Built by engineers for engineers:** No dependency hell, modular by design, compliant with Rick's Law (If it's not bulletproof, it doesn't ship.)

 ---